Asphalt 6: Adrenaline

-Asphalt 6: Adrenaline is a racing video game developed and published by Gameloft and is the sixth major game of Asphalt series.
+Asphalt 6: Adrenaline is a racing video game developed by Gameloft Montreal, published by Gameloft and was the sixth major game of Asphalt series.
 It was released for iOS on December 21, 2010, for Mac OS X on February 17, 2011, for Android on June 15, for Symbian^3 on July 20, for Mobile phones on August 31, for webOS on September 3, for BlackBerry PlayBook on October 12, and for Bada 2.0 on January 10, 2012.

 Gameplay

 Gameplay in Asphalt 6: Adrenaline is similar to that in Asphalt 5, with the player given the option of either tilting the device or touching the side of the screen to steer.
 The game also has a multiplayer mode, both local through Wi-Fi and Bluetooth, and global through an internet connection.

-The player can acquire up to five stars for each race, with their performance based on conditions set prior to the race concerning both primary and secondary objectives, such as destroying a certain number of opponents or drifting for a certain amount of time.
+The player can acquire up to five stars for each race, with their performance based on conditions set prior to the race concerning both primary and secondary objectives, such as knocking down a certain number of opponents or drifting for a certain amount of time.

 A new feature in Asphalt 6 is the "Adrenaline mode", which is achieved by hitting nitro while the meter is full.
-While in Adrenaline mode, the player's car becomes virtually indestructible; with the ability to easily wreck opponents upon the slightest contact.
+While in Adrenaline mode, the player's car becomes virtually indestructible, also gaining the ability to easily wreck opponents upon the slightest contact.